-If you were injured in the accident, you may need to take time off work or hire someone to help with household duties.
+If you were injured in the crash, you may need to take time off work or hire someone to help with household duties.
 Medical bills, insurance costs, and loss of income from missed work can all add up over time.

 Furthermore, an accident can impact your overall quality of life.
 You may have permanent physical impairments that require ongoing treatment and rehabilitation.
 In addition, the emotional trauma of a crash can leave its mark on your mental health.

 Consider the hidden costs of a traffic accident in order to make sure you are adequately compensated for all expenses related to the incident.
 This may include seeking compensation for lost wages, medical bills, and emotional distress.

 It is also important to get help from a qualified attorney if you have been injured in an accident.
 An experienced attorney can help you understand your legal rights and ensure you receive the maximum compensation possible.